 The Old Town is Bratislava’s historic centre and prettiest area, filled with winding narrow streets, baroque architecture, and fairytale churches and palaces.
 It’s also the focal point for various free walking tour that operate in the city.

 We took a tour with Discover Bratislava that walked through historical highlights such as the Old Town Hall, St Martin’s Cathedral and the National Theatre, and continued up to the castle.
-This tour runs daily at 10am and 3:30pm and took us just under 3 hours.
-Another option is Be Free Tours, which runs at 11am and takes about 2.5 hours.
+This tour runs daily at 10:30am, 12noon and 2:30pm and took us just under 3 hours.

 Bratislava's Old Town Hall is at the heart of the city's historic centre